 These bowls have built-in obstacles around which your dog has to manipulate the food.
 Gulping is greatly reduced, unless his superpower is dog bowl flipping!

-Can You Give Dogs an Antacid Like Tums or Pepcid for Acid Reflux?
+Can You Give Dogs Tums for Acid Reflux?

 You want to be very careful when giving your dog any type of human medicine.